What to do if...

 Contact your insurer

 If your home is damaged by a storm, contact your insurer as soon as possible.
-Some insurers have a 24 hour home emergency helpline that you can
+Some insurers have a 24 hour home emergency helpline that you can call for advice.

 There are two important areas you’ll need to take care of if your home is damaged by a storm.